abagames/sounds-some-sounds/README.md

         } else {
           sss.play('c1'); // play the jsfx.Preset.'C'oin SE
 ```

-You can play [the demo](http://abagames.sakura.ne.jp/16/sss/) of the sample code.

 SEs are automatically quantized.
 Call setQuantize() to change the interval of
 each SE (setQuantize(0) disables quantization).